-- 204. The Other Armed Groups Collaborative Committee (OAGCC) designed to oversee this process was formally established in March 2005.
-The SPLA finally nominated its members to the OAGCC on 24 July 2006. - 205.
+- 230. The CPA requires that no Other Armed Groups aligned to either party should be allowed to operate outside the formal structure of the two forces during the Interim Period.
+Other Armed Groups are required either to be integrated into the organized forces of one of the Parties (army, police, prisons or wildlife service), or disarmed, demobilized and reintegrated into civilian life. - 231.
+The Other Armed Groups Collaborative Committee (OAGCC) designed to oversee this process was formally established in March 2005.
+The SPLA finally nominated its members to the OAGCC on 24 July 2006. - 232.
 On 8 January 2006, the SPLA signed the Juba Declaration on Unity and Integration of SPLA and SSDF with Paulino Matip, the leader of the Southern Sudan Defence Force (SSDF) umbrella organization comprising the majority of formerly SAF-aligned OAGs.
 A diagram illustrating OAG-SSDF alignment after the Juba Declaration can be found in Annex 20.
-(2/06) - 206.
+(2/06) - 233.
 In preparation for the 9 July 2007 deadline for redeployment, SAF declared in May 2007 that there were no more SAF-aligned OAGs in South Sudan.
-(5/07). - 207.
+(5/07). - 234.
 The OAGCC Subcommittee meetings were held on the 01 August in Juba and 28 August in Khartoum in order to discuss the results of their investigations and to arrange future visits to locations in Southern Sudan.
 UNMIS was asked to provide support in these investigations.
 (8/07)